 Research Coordinator, MAP Centre for Urban Health Solutions

 Liane Steiner is a research coordinator at MAP Centre for Urban Health Solutions at St. Michael’s Hospital.
-She holds a Master of Health Studies degree and helps conduct research related to health equity and the social determinants of health.
+She is PhD candidate in epidemiology and holds a Master of Health Studies degree.
+She helps conduct research related to health equity and the social determinants of health.

 Zoya Tawhidi (member)